 Easy Skinny Overnight Cinnamon Rolls

-The first time I baked cinnamon rolls for my family, my husband who is a devoted Cinnabon Cinnamon Roll lover, declared he would take my Cinnamon Rolls any day over Cinnabon–especially once he heard how much healthier these cinnamon rolls were.
+The first time I baked cinnamon rolls for my family, my husband who is a devoted Cinnabon Cinnamon Roll lover, declared he would take my Homemade Cinnamon Rolls any day over Cinnabon–especially once he heard how much healthier these cinnamon rolls were.
+I call that success!

-Skinny Cinnamon Rolls only have 250 calories and 4 gram of fat compared to the a Cinnabon Cinnamon Roll that has a whooping 830 calories and 36 grams of fat per roll.
+Skinny Overnight Cinnamon Rolls only have 250 calories and 4 gram of fat compared to the a Cinnabon Cinnamon Recipe that has a whooping 830 calories and 36 grams of fat per roll.

-The best part about these Skinny Cinnamon Rolls?
+The best part about these Cinnamon Rolls?
 They still taste incredibly rich and decadent.
-From the yeasty homemade dough to just the right amount of sweetness and warming spices to the light cream cheese glaze, these cinnamon rolls satisfy!
+From the yeasty homemade dough to just the right amount of sweetness and warming spices to the light cream cheese glaze, this cinnamon roll recipe satisfies!

 What I truly love about this recipe, other than the memories of Christmas mornings it brings, is the fact that these cinnamon rolls can be made the night before and baked while everyone is opening their presents.
-Any make-ahead breakfast on a holiday morning is a winner in my book.
+Any make-ahead breakfast on a holiday morning, like Hashbrown Casserole or Eggnog French Toast Casserole with Bourbon Glaze, is a winner in my book.